atweiden/pacstrapit/README.md

 <tr><td>Hostname</td><td>luksiso</td><tr>
 </table>

-> `cd pacstrapit-0.0.21 && $EDITOR pacstrapit`
+> `cd pacstrapit-0.0.22 && $EDITOR pacstrapit`

 Done.

-Ready to run `pacstrapit`:
+To run `pacstrapit`:

 > `./pacstrapit`

-With logging:
+To run `pacstrapit` with logging:

 > `./pacstrapit 2>&1 | tee pacstrapit.log`

-If the script exits with an error, it's best to reboot and start fresh.
+If the script exits with an error, it's best to reboot and start fresh with a blank disk (`shred -fvz -n 0 /dev/sdX`).

 Optional: sshify